archway-network/archway-docs/docs/participate/staking.md

 ```sh
 archwayd config node https://rpc.constantine-1.archway.tech:443
 ```
-*Note: This example connects to the `constantine` test node.
-Make sure to connect to the right network.
+*Note:* This example connects to the `constantine` test node.
+Make sure to connect to the correct network.

 Finally let's set up the chain ID of the network we want to interact with